Is Geron Corporation (NASDAQ:GERN) an excellent stock to buy at the moment? - The Dwinnex

 Ratios:

-We take a closer look at GERN’s different ratios to gain a better understanding of the stock.
+Our goal is to gain a better understanding of GERN by taking a closer look at its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.90 and its Current Ratio is at 4.90.
 In the meantime, Its Debt-to-Equity ratio is 0.36 whereas as Long-Term Debt/Eq ratio is at 0.32.

 Upgrades & Downgrades